 Dates for the next edition of the tournament have been announced: the 2023 Madrid Tennis Open will be held from April 24th to May 7th, 2023.
 The first days of the tournament are used for the qualifying rounds.
 The final of the Madrid Tennis Open will be played on May the 7th, 2023 in Caja Mágica in Madrid.

 Buy your Madrid Tennis Open tickets

 Luckily for you, our website lists only reliable and well-established ticket marketplaces.
 That way, you will be able to purchase your Madrid Tennis Open tickets in confidence and securely.
 As soon as tickets are available for purchase, you will be able to check the prices and select the seating option of your choice.
-The 2022 Madrid Tennis Open will see thousands of lucky fans get their tickets early to attend this World Class Tennis tournament hassle-free.MUTUA MADRID OPEN 2022April 26th – May 8th.
+The 2023 Madrid Tennis Open will see thousands of lucky fans get their tickets early to attend this World Class Tennis tournament hassle-free.MUTUA MADRID OPEN 2022April 24th – May 7th.
 Caja Mágica.
-Madrid PREMIUM SEATS AVAILABLE SEE TICKETS AUTHORISED RESELLER
+Madrid 2-WEEKS FULL-PASSES AVAILABLE SEE PRICES SECONDARY MARKET

 Below are the official prices for the Mutua Madrid Open 2022: